realAvacato/Final-Project/README.md

 I used mongoDB to host the employees table from a JSON.
 The connection string is mongodb+srv://root:gthgthgth@ds2002.20qvgzt.mongodb.net/test

 The azure server I used had server name as mysql-czhong.mysql.database.azure.com and Server admin login name:dsadmin

+For the mySQL portion I used the same code from the midterm so I didn't upload it again.